11 Dec Please don’t send “d–k pics”, really

 Sure, heterosexual women enjoy penises.
 But many of us find greater satisfaction in other aspects of sex.
 Remember, most women don’t orgasm through intercourse alone, so you’ve gotta have more tricks up your sleeve.

-When you send a dick picture to a woman, the message she gets is that you think a lot of your penis.
+When you send a picture of your organ to a woman, the message she gets is that you think a lot of your penis.
 And that you think she’ll be wowed by it, and assume that if it’s large, erect, whatever….that you’re a good lover.

 Couldn’t be farther from the truth.